E-path 1

 Gagnefs Fäbodstigar (Jätturn/Tunsan – Ljusbodarna)

-The E1 section between Jätturn and Prästbodarna is primarily a transport stretch along roads and forest tracks before connecting with Gagnefs Fäbodstigar.
-The following description is based on information from local heritage associations, outdoor organizations, and municipal officials.
+The E1 section between Jätterun and Prästbodarna is a transport stretch that mainly follows paved and forest roads before connecting with Gagnefs fäbodstigar.
+The description below is based on information from members of local heritage associations, the Swedish Outdoor Association (Friluftsfrämjandet), and officials from the municipalities concerned.

-From Prästbodarna, follow Gagnefs Fäbodstigar through Backbodarna and Västjärnslindans Fäbod to Mockfjärd.
-Continue from Mockfjärd to Gråbodarna, Forsbodarna, and Ljusbodarna.
+From Prästbodarna, follow Gagnefs fäbodstigar.
+The trail continues via Backbodarna and Västjärnslindans fäbod to Mockfjärd.
+From Mockfjärd, the route continues via Gråbodarna, Forsbodarna and Ljusbodarna.

 Romboleden (Ljusbodarna – Granberg)

-Romboleden, a 1,000-year-old pilgrimage route from Lake Mälaren to the shrine of Saint Olav in Trondheim, begins at Ljusbodarna.
-From Blåbergsbacken, the trail heads towards the summer pasture site at Skinnaråsen.
-Along the way, you’ll pass Flaten, a large and often very wet marsh.
-To avoid the marsh, there is an alternative route around it leading up to Skinnaråsen.
-The trail then takes you to Djursjön, Balkbodarna, and follows paths and gravel roads until you reach Granberg, north of Lake Yxen.
-At Granberg, you can connect with Siljansleden.
+At Ljusbodarna, Romboleden begins – a 1,000-year-old pilgrimage route stretching from Lake Mälaren to the shrine of Saint Olav in Trondheim.
+From Blåbergsbacken, the trail continues towards the summer pasture settlement Skinnaråsen.
+Along the way you pass a large and often very wet bog called Flaten.
+To avoid the bog, it is possible to take the road around it up to Skinnaråsen.

 Distance: 18 km

-Trail markers: The trail is marked with orange rings on trees or top-painted posts.
-The Romboleden symbol, Saint Olav’s emblem, and small red directional arrows further guide the way.
+Trail marking: The trail is marked with orange rings on trees or posts painted at the top.
+The Romboleden symbol, the St. Olav’s mark, and small red directional arrows reinforce the wayfinding.

 Siljansleden (Granberg – Mora)

-This trail takes you around Lake Siljan and Lake Orsa.
-It primarily follows old summer pasture paths, along lakes, over marshes, and up mountains.
-The E1 portion begins at Granberget near Leksand, covering about 70 kilometers to Mora.
-There are rest shelters and cabins along the trail, but since much of the route goes through uninhabited areas, it’s essential to be well-prepared.
+This trail takes you around Lake Siljan and Lake Orsasjön.
+The route mainly follows old summer pasture paths, along lakes, across wetlands and up into the hills.
+The section included in E1 begins at Granberg near Leksand.
+From there, you hike approximately 70 kilometres to Mora.
+Shelters and cabins are available along the trail, but since parts of the route pass through remote areas, it is important to be well equipped.

 Distance: 70 km

-Trail markers: The trail is marked with orange paint and direction signs designed specifically for Siljansleden.
-E1 markers are present in some sections along the trail.
+Trail marking: The trail is marked with orange paint and signposts designed specifically for Siljansleden.
+E1 markers are present at some locations along the trail.

-Trail maps and books: Siljanskartan, which includes Siljansleden, is available for purchase at local tourist offices, Naturkartan
+Trail maps and books: Siljanskartan with Siljansleden is available at tourist offices in the area, Naturkartan (opens in new tab).

 Vasaloppsleden (Mora – Sälen)

-From the end of Vasaloppsleden in Sälen, there is a transport stretch of approximately 20 kilometers to the start of Södra Kungsleden at Sälens Högfjällshotell.
-If you prefer, you can take local transit from the Vasaloppet start in Berga by to Sälens Högfjällshotell.
+From the end of Vasaloppsleden in Sälen, there is a transport section of about 20 kilometres to the start of Södra Kungsleden at Sälen Högfjällshotell.
+If you prefer, you can take local public transport from the Vasaloppet start in Berga by to Sälen Högfjällshotell.

-Trail markers: The trail is well-marked with orange paint and the Vasaloppsleden logo (Gustav Vasa symbol).
-E1 markers are planned for installation at the start, end, and at the nine overnight sites in 2023.
-Otherwise, follow Vasaloppsleden markings along the route.
-Note that Vasaloppet race markings run parallel to and sometimes differ from the hiking trail.
+Trail marking: The trail is well marked with orange markers and the Vasaloppsleden logo (the Gustav Vasa symbol).
+Otherwise, follow the Vasaloppsleden markings along this section.
+Please note that markings for the different Vasaloppet races run parallel to, and sometimes differ from, the hiking trail markings.

-STF accommodation nearby: STF Älvdalen Tre Björnar Hostel, STF Sälen Gräsheden Hostel
+STF accommodation nearby: STF Älvdalen Tre Björnar Hostel, STF Sälen Gräsheden Hostel, STF Sälen Torgåsgården Fjällgård

 Södra Kungsleden (Sälen – Grövelsjön)

-STF accommodation nearby: STF Sälen Gräsheden Hostel, STF Grövelsjön Mountain Station
+STF accommodation nearby: STF Sälen Gräsheden Hostel, STF Grövelsjön Mountain Station, STF Sälen Torgåsgården Fjällgård